ckan/ckanext-spatial/README.rst

       initdb [srid]
         - Creates the necessary tables.
 You must have PostGIS installed and configured in the database.
         You can privide the SRID of the geometry column.
-Default is 4258.
+Default is 4326.

       extents
-         - creates or updates the extent geometry column for packages with a bounding box defined in extras
+         - creates or updates the extent geometry column for packages with an extent defined in the 'spatial' extra.

 The commands should be run from the ckanext-spatial directory and expect a development.ini file to be present.
 Most of the time you will specify